uedwinc/aws-bootcamp-cruddur-2023/journal/week2.md

 > passing AWS_REGION doesn't seems to get picked up by boto3 so pass default region instead

 - Now, do `docker compose up`

+- Launch the backend address

+- Go to CloudWatch on AWS to confirm logs